pactflow/docs.pactflow.io/website/docs/docs/bi-directional-contract-testing/contracts/oas.md

 ### Testing

-- You must ensure `additionalProperties` in your OAS is set to `false` on any response body, to ensure a consumer won't get false positives if they add a new field that isn't actually part of the spec (see https://bitbucket.org/atlassian/swagger-mock-validator/issues/84/test-incorrectly-passes-when-mock-expects for an interesting read on why this is necessary.
+- Note, Pactflow automatically sets `additionalProperties` in your OAS is set to `false` on any response body, to ensure a consumer won't get false positives if they add a new field that isn't actually part of the spec (see https://bitbucket.org/atlassian/swagger-mock-validator/issues/84/test-incorrectly-passes-when-mock-expects for an interesting read on why this is necessary.
 TL;DR - it's JSON Schemas fault)
 - It is recommended to allow `additionalProperties` on request items to align with [Postel's Law](https://en.wikipedia.org/wiki/Robustness_principle)
 - _Implementing_ a spec is not the same as being _compatible_ with a spec ([read more](https://pactflow.io/blog/contract-testing-using-json-schemas-and-open-api-part-1/)).
 Most tools only tell you that what you’re doing is _not incompatible_ with the spec. _NOTE: We plan to address this problem in the future via our OAS Testing Tool_
 - You are responsible for ensuring sufficient OAS coverage.
 To highlight this point, in our [Dredd example](https://github.com/pactflow/example-bi-directional-provider-dredd), we do _not_ test the 404 case on the provider, but the consumer has a pact for it and it's tests still pass! _NOTE: We plan to address this problem in the future via our OAS Testing Tool_

+### `allOf` support and other logical keywords

+Because Pactflow sets `additionalProperties` to `false` to prevent false positives during validation, it means that the use of `allOf` is not supported.

+See this [write up](https://bitbucket.org/atlassian/swagger-mock-validator/src/master/FAQ.md) on this specific issue.

 ## Base64 Encoding